GWE-Blixit/galgas-web-editor/README.md

 # Galgas Web Editor

 This repository is a personnal initiative to offer another experience with Galgas development.
 It contains the code of the web editor.
-I hope this editor will be usefull for people trying to create their own compilator.
+I hope this editor will be usefull for people trying to create their own Galgas-based compiler.
 This code is under the GNU GPL Licence.

 ## About Galgas